edgarpf/aws-cert-architect-professional/README.md

 * Amazon Elastic Container Service (ECS) Anywhere is a feature of Amazon ECS that lets you run and manage container workloads on your infrastructure.
 This feature helps you meet compliance requirements and scale your business without sacrificing your on-premises investments.
 It ensures consistency with the same on-premises Amazon ECS tools when you migrate to AWS.
 * Amazon Connect provides a seamless omnichannel experience through a single unified contact center for voice and chat.
 * Amazon Lex is a service for building conversational interfaces into any application using voice and text.
+* In AWS Storage Gateway, your iSCSI initiators connect to your volumes as iSCSI targets.
+Storage Gateway uses Challenge-Handshake Authentication Protocol (CHAP) to authenticate iSCSI and initiator connections.
+CHAP provides protection against playback attacks by requiring authentication to access storage volume targets.
+* AWS IoT Device Management is a service that makes it easy to securely register, organize, monitor, and remotely manage IoT devices at scale throughout their lifecycle.
+* A Route 53 Resolver Endpoint is a customer-managed resolver consisting of one or more Elastic Network Interfaces (ENIs) deployed on your VPC.
+Resolver Endpoints are classified into two types:
+  * Inbound Endpoint – provides DNS resolution of AWS resources, such as EC2 instances, for your corporate network.
+  * Outbound Endpoint – provides resolution of specific DNS names that you configure using forwarding rules to your VPC
+* SCPs are similar to IAM permission policies except that they don’t grant any permissions.
+SCP policy simply specifies the services and actions that users and roles can use in the accounts.
 *